Maine LD 1822 Failed: What the Online Data Privacy Act Would Have Required

-What Makes Maine's Bill Different
+What Made Maine's Failed Bill Different

 Strong Data Minimization